afurche/blackjack/README.md

 # blackjack
-Very basic implementation of blackjack (without splits, doubles) in pygame using OOP Python.
-Balance of player chips is saved in save.txt file.
-Game assets (sprites, music and font) are removed due to uncertain copyrights.
+Very basic implementation of **Blackjack** (without splits, doubles) in pygame using OOP Python. <br/> Player chips are introduced in, their balance is saved to save.txt file after quiting the game. <br/> Game assets (sprites, music and font) are removed due to uncertain copyrights. <br/>